West Virginia Paralegal Career Guide

 Projected Job Growth

-Law offices, corporations, and government agencies have begun a nationwide trend towards minimizing the cost of legal services, resulting in an upswing in paralegal hiring.
+In May 2017, the Bureau of Labor Statistics estimated 2,050 paralegals and legal assistants working in West Virginia.2 Law offices, corporations, and government agencies have begun a nationwide trend towards minimizing the cost of legal services, resulting in an upswing in paralegal hiring.
 This diversification of the paralegal job market should produce new opportunities for recent paralegal graduates.
-At the national level, the US Bureau of Labor Statistics has projected a 17% employment increase for paralegals and legal assistants from 2012 to 2022.2 Workforce West Virginia, a state labor initiative, has predicted slower but still positive growth in West Virginia paralegal jobs over the same period, at 11.9%.1
+At the national level, the Bureau of Labor Statistics has projected a 15% employment increase for paralegals and legal assistants from 2016 to 2026.3 Slower but still positive growth in West Virginia paralegal jobs is expected over the same period, at 9%.1

 West Virginia Paralegal Salary Outlook

-In May 2014 the US Bureau of Labor Statistics estimated 2,180 paralegals and legal assistants working in West Virginia.3 The average West Virginia paralegal salary was reported at $40,830.3 Though this wage is lower than the national average wage for paralegals and legal assistants at $48,350, this may be partly based on the lower average cost of living in West Virginia.4 The projected expansion of the paralegal profession suggests that employment prospects, and in turn paralegal salary in West Virginia, should increase in the coming years.
+The average West Virginia paralegal salary was reported at $43,650 in 2017.2 Though this wage is lower than the national average wage for paralegals and legal assistants at $53,910, this may be partly based on the lower average cost of living in West Virginia.2 The projected expansion of the paralegal profession suggests that employment prospects, and in turn paralegal salary in West Virginia, should increase in the coming years.

 West Virginia Paralegal Salary Info By Metro Area